Saradabre/Saradabre/README.md

 * Performed data cleaning, feature scaling, and model evaluation using $R^2$ and RMSE to assess accuracy.

 ### 💹 Stock Market Analysis
-* Developed time-series analysis and visualizations to identify stock performance trends.
+* Developed time-series analysis and visualisations to identify stock performance trends.
 * Used Python, Pandas, and Matplotlib to analyze closing prices, moving averages, and daily returns.
 * Generated insights to help understand stock volatility and market movement patterns.